NYUGameCenter/Unity-Git-Config/README.md

 4. Download the .gitconfig file from this into the root of the local repo you just cloned, ie into the folder `<your_repo>/`.

-5. Edit .gitconfig with a text editor, replacing `<path to UnityYAMLMerge>` with the location of your Unity install's merge tool (note that these locations can vary if you picked a different install folder during unity install).
+5. Edit .gitconfig with a text editor, replacing `<path to UnityYAMLMerge>` with the location of your Unity install's merge tool (note that these locations can vary if you picked a different install folder during unity install.
+Also note that you will need to edit this file again if you upgrade Unity & choose a different install location.)
     >On Windows it's usually: `C:\\Program Files\\Unity\\Editor\\Data\\Tools\\UnityYAMLMerge.exe` or `C:\\Program Files (x86)\\Unity\\Editor\\Data\\Tools\\UnityYAMLMerge.exe` (double slashes are necessary as escape characters).

     >On Mac it's usually: `/Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge`.